 100 Pipers, a smooth Scotch whisky with gently smoked notes, is now the seventh-largest blended Scotch worldwide.
-While especially popular in Thailand, where it is the market-leader, 100 Pipers is also distributed in Spain, South America, Australia and In
+While especially popular in Thailand, where it is the market-leader, 100 Pipers is also distributed in Spain, South America and India

 History and know-how